jgruber/f5-appsvcs-demo/README.md

 # f5-appsvcs-demo
-Demonstrating the Strength of API Gateways and iControlLX
+Demonstrating the Strength of API Gateways and iControl LX

 ## Building the Demonstration Container